felixfontein/ansible-acme/docs/docsite/rst/acme_account.rst

     # ECC 384 bit key (P-384)
     openssl ecparam -name secp384r1 -genkey -out keys/acme-account.key

-With Ansible, you can use the `openssl_privatekey` module as follows:
+With Ansible, you can use the ``community.crypto.openssl_privatekey`` module as follows:

 .. code-block:: yaml+jinja